nrinaudo/kantan.parsers/README.md

 If so, you have a non-backtracking parser, in which characters, once consumed, stay consumed, and if a branch of an `or` parser reads data, then the other one cannot be attempted.

-If not, you have a non-backtracking parser, and any failure in the left hand side of `or` will result in the right hand side being attempted.
+If not, you have a backtracking parser, and any failure in the left hand side of `or` will result in the right hand side being attempted.

 kantan.parsers is a non-backtracking parser, because this usually makes for faster parsers and better error messages.